Paving the way for transitions --- a case for Weyl geometry

 Regenerative cycles of matter mediated by galactic cores, quasars and their jets are excluded as long as cosmology is based on Einstein gravity by the extraordinary role of its singularity structures (``black holes'').
 But these have to be reconsidered in the Weyl gravity approach.

 Because of the Weyl gauge condition, local clocks tick slower in regions of strong gravity (large $_g{ }R$) also in comparison with Riemann gauge.
-The resulting conformal rescaling demanded by the potential condition (\ref{potential condition}), Weyl gauge (\ref{constant R}), and their influence on the rate of spectral clocks (\ref{Balmer}) changes the picture of the spacetime metric near singularities of the Riemann gauge (and also in comparison to Einstein gravity).
+The resulting conformal rescaling demanded by the potential condition (\ref{potential condition}), Weyl gauge as Einstein gauge, and their influence on the rate of spectral clocks (\ref{Balmer}) changes the picture of the spacetime metric near singularities of the Riemann gauge (and also in comparison to Einstein gravity).
 We cannot be sure that the singularity structure is upheld.
-Conformal rescaling may change the whole geometry, similar to the effect that an initial singularity may be due to a ``wrong'' (Riemannian) scaling of Robertson-Walker geometry in the case of Einstein-Weyl universes.
+Conformal rescaling may change the whole geometry, similar to the effect that an initial singularity may be due to a ``wrong'' (Riemannian) scaling of Friedman- Robertson-Walker geometry in the case of Einstein-Weyl universes.
+Such investigations have started for Weyl geometric gravity by \cite{Prester:2013} and in a different perspective by \cite{Bars/Steinhardt/Turok:2014}.

 Much has to be done.
 But why should one head toward such an enterprise of basic reconsideration of the cosmological overall picture?
 Only a few astronomers or astrophysicists dare to tackle this task at the moment.
-Among them, David Crawford has been investigating, for some time, how well different classes of observational cosmological evidence fits into the picture of a comological model with static spherical spatial folia.
+Among them, David Crawford has been investigating for some time, how well different classes of observational evidence fits into the picture of a comological model with static spherical spatial folia.
 The outcome is not disappointing for this assumption \cite{Crawford:static_universe}.
 The choice between an expanding space model or a (neo-)static one seems to be essentially determined by underlying (explicit or implicit) principles of gravity theory.\footnote{Crawford assumes a peculiar dynamics of ``curvature cosmology'' which claims to remain in the framework of Einstein gravity.
 It seems doubtful that this conception can be defended.
 But here we are mainly interested in the detailed investigation of observational evidence in parts I, II of \cite{Crawford:static_universe}.}